1982 invasion of the Falkland Islands: Battle of Government House

 After firing a rocket at an amphibious vehicle heading to Yorke Bay, York decided to withdraw his section and proceeded to booby trap their Carl Gustaf 8.4cm recoilless rifle, before paddling their Gemini assault boat north across Port William.
-As he did so, York said they were chased and fired upon by an Argentine destroyer (either the corvette ARA Drummond or Granville).
+As he did so, York said they were chased and fired upon by an Argentine warship (either the corvette ARA Drummond or Granville).
 His initiative led to the Gemini reaching an anchored Polish fishing vessel and hiding the small assault boat under her shadow.
 They patiently waited for a chance, before moving to the shore and landing on a small beach.
 Argentine sources say the Drummond laid down suppressing fire on a cove north of Port William where unidentified personnel had been spotted, in support of Cabo San Antonio, whose crew had reported a "missile falling short to starboard", apparently launched from the area.
 Other Argentine navy's reports claim that the action at Port Williams was carried out by ARA Granville.

 Back at Government House, the Argentine commandos' pressure continued.
 There is some evidence that their use of stun grenades, mistaken as high-explosive rifle-grenades and/or mortars, and their continuous shift of firing positions during the battle led the Royal Marines inside to believe they were facing a large company of marines and were hopelessly outnumbered.
 Actually, after the failure of Giachino's small platoon to break into the residence, the British were surrounded by only a dozen amphibious commandos.
 These men were under Lieutenant Lugo, Giachino's second-in-command.
 The Land Rovers used by the Royal Marines were disabled by automatic gunfire from the commandos.

 Governor Hunt called Patrick Watts—at the radio station, Radio Stanley—by telephone and said he believed the assaulting force to be the equivalent of a reinforced company: "We're staying put here, but we are pinned down.
-We can't move.(...)
+We can't move. (...)
 They must have 200 around us now.
 They've been throwing rifle grenades at us; I think there may be mortars, I don't know.
 They came along very quickly and very close, and then they retreated.
 Maybe they are waiting until the APCs [Amtracs] come along and they think they'll lose less casualties that way."